Updated: 3/6/23 | March 6th, 2023

 Delta SkyMiles® Gold American Express

-I like this card for the double points earned when booking directly with Delta.
+I like this card for the double points earned on Delta purchases.
 This is a great card for earning free flights (even if you’re not flying all the time like I am).
-If you’re a casual Delta flier or live near one of their hubs (including ATL, JFK, LAX, SLC, and DTW), this is a great choice for a low-fee Delta card.
-The first year is free, with a $99 annual fee after that.
+If you’re a casual Delta flier or live near one of their hubs (including ATL, JFK, LAX, SLC, and DTW), this is a great choice for a low-fee Delta card. $0 introductory annual fee for the first year, then $150 (See Rates and Fees).

 - 2x points on Delta purchases

-- 2x points at U.S. supermarkets, takeout, and delivery, and at restaurants worldwide
+- 2x points at U.S. supermarkets and at restaurants worldwide, including takeout and delivery in the U.S.

 - No foreign transaction fees